FICA Tax & Exemptions

 - The exemption does not apply to employment not allowed by USCIS or to employment not closely connected to the purpose for which the visa was issued.

-- The exemption does not apply to F-1, J-1, M-1, or Q-1/Q-2 nonimmigrants who change to an immigration status which is not exempt or to a special protected status.
+- The exemption does not apply to F-1, J-1, M-1, or Q-1/Q-2 nonimmigrants who change to an immigration status that is not exempt or to a special protected status.